SymphonyPlatformSolutions/symphony-marketplace-connectbot/README.md

 Regarding build & dependencies, please look at https://github.com/finos/symphony-bdk-java

+## Disclaimer
+This code sample is only an example.
+It is not meant to be directly used in a production environment.

 ## Start the bot
 Once your bot is running, send a connection request from an external user to your bot.